 The advantages of the histogram as compared to the unprocessed data are:

-- It gives range of the data.
+- It gives a range of data.

-- It gives location of the data.
+- It gives the location of the data.

 - It gives information about the out of control situation.